 There were several checkpoints that led us to the city space.
 The night streets were still crowded with people when we finally arrived.
 Instead of stopping, we drove around for a bit more until we came across a plaza with several hotels.
 A great tip for getting cheap rates in a foreign city is to ask every hotel how much they charge.
 Seeing clients having a number of choices, these guest houses will greatly lower their prices to compete for the guest.

-Our trip lasted for two days and we saw most of the city.
-Pictures speak a thousand words.
+Our trip lasted for two days, and we saw most of the city.
+As a female traveler, I tend to be pretty tentative when traveling.
+But overall, I thought Alwar was quite safe!

-Personally, Alwar will definitely remain on my short, but handy list of must-revisits 🙂 Want to see where else to travel in India?
+Personally, Alwar will undoubtedly remain on my short, but handy list of must-revisits 🙂 Want to see where else to travel in India?
 Check out some of my favorites here.
+Or, other getaways in the Himalayas should definitely become a regular retreat.